Infinite-Impact-Insights/kig.re/_posts/2014-10-12-bathroom-occupancy-wireless-detection-and-notification-with-arduino.md

 Over the last few months I built three separate Observer modules, the first two of them had Sonar built into the laser-cut enclosure, so to aim Sonar you would have to move the entire enclosure.

+By the way, need to make some laser-cut boxes?
+Check out [MakerBox.io](http://makerbox.io) – the tool I built after getting frustrated with the crowd favorite – BoxMaker.
+BoxMaker has so many bugs,

 Since it is not practical to be tilting or leaning the enclosure itself to aim at the toilet, I updated the design, and moved the Sonar sensor to the top of the box, using an arm I designed.
 It's incredible what can be done in 2D, and then turned into a 3D object!

 <img src="/images/laser-cut-johnny5.jpg" alt="" title=""